yoshiyahoo/64-Bit-Toy-Operating-System/README.md

 # You only have to do this once
 docker build -t name:tag .

-# This takes you into a shell
+# This takes you into a shell with a specific container
+# the --rm flag removes the container after you're done with it
-docker run -it -v $(pwd):/os-workspace -p 1234:1234 name:tag
+docker run -it --rm -v $(pwd):/os-workspace -p 1234:1234 name:tag
 ```
 where name:tag is whatever you want.
 Run that first